Tours and Guided Visits in Rome and Around Rome

-Guided Tour of the Jewish Ghetto, Tiberina Island and Trastevere
+Guided Tours in Rome: Jewish Ghetto, Tiberina Island and Trastevere

 Discover with me the Jewish Ghetto of Rome and Trastevere, two of the most characteristic neighbourhoods of Rome, rich in history and legends, and discover with me the magic of the Tiberina Island, located between the two banks of the Tiber.